KarimX32/UltraX-Package/README.md

 // Inistigating the wikipedia class const  res = new ultrax.Wikipedia({
+	// You choose either message or interaction, not both
 	message:  message, // The message
+	interaction: interaction // The interaction

 	color:  "RED", // Color of embed that will be sent
 	query:  query  // what the search query is
 })